ChrisOkw/Base-de-datos-Python/README.txt

 ----------------------------------------
-Database in Python with the following functionalities: query, create, modify and delete elements with different attributes.
+Database in Python with the following functions: query, create, modify and delete elements with different attributes.
+To make it more enjoyable and fun, it is dedicated to the Star Wars universe.
 It can be applied and adapted to any business.
-In this case it is focused on the Star Wars Universe to be more enjoyable and fun.
-It functions as a database of the Jedi Temple archive, where you can query the different force users.

 Requirements:
 -Python 3